It's Not You. It's Me.

 Her experience dating Ojeda has made Hearn think she wouldn’t mix romance and work again.
 “Dating someone in the company, you don’t get any personal time.
 I needed more of my own space,” she says.
 But if you do find yourself in a relationship with your colleague, and then suddenly out of one, take James’ advice, served with both sarcasm and sincerity: “Summer layoff is the prime time to break up.”

-Kristin Schwab is Dance Magazine's associate editor.
+Dance Magazine‘s associate editor.